 We met on an app called Brenda, Alysha had been traveling for about three years and had moved to Brisbane to start afresh.

-I was very much into the dating app to make new queer friends, and as she was new to town, I invited her to come to a friend’s gig with a bunch of my friends.
-I remember talking to my friends prior to our meeting and letting them know I was only really feeling a friend vibe from our convos and that I thought she would mesh into our group as a fun new friend.
+I was very much into the dating app to make new queer friends.
+As she was new to town, I invited her to come to a friend’s gig with a bunch of my friends.
+I remember talking to my friends prior to our meeting.
+I let them know I was only really feeling a friend vibe from our convos and that I thought she would mesh into our group as a fun new friend.

 Then I saw her face to face, and we connected on a much deeper level.